prometheusresearch/rios/docs/source/web_form_specification.rst

     :Type: Array of `Identifier`_
     :Description: This property allows the Form author to tag the element as belonging to a particular "group" so that they may be later referenced in an `Event Object`_ target as collection.
+These tags cannot be the same as the IDs of any Fields in the associated :doc:`Instrument Definition
+                  </instrument_specification>`, nor the ``id`` of any Pages.

 Question Object